Danielle Knafo

 Danielle Knafo (Hebrew: דניאל כנפו) is an American clinical psychologist, psychoanalyst, and author.
 Born in French Morocco and raised in Pennsylvania she is now a professor of psychology and psychoanalysis.
 She is a prolific author, and a popular speaker.
-She is also a professor at LIU-Post in its clinical psychology doctoral program.
+She is also a professor at Long Island University-Post in its clinical psychology doctoral program.
 She writes and lectures on many subjects, including creativity, trauma, psychosis, sexuality and gender, and technology.

 Early life

 Knafo was born in French Morocco and moved to the United States as a child where she spent her formative years.
-She moved to Israel and attended Tel Aviv University where she took a BA in Literature and Psychology and a MA in Clinical Psychology.
-Returning to the United States, she obtained a Ph.D. at City University of New York and training in psychoanalysis at New York University.
+She moved to Israel and attended Tel Aviv University where she took a Bachelor of Arts in Literature and Psychology and a Master of Arts in Clinical Psychology.
+Returning to the United States, she obtained a Doctor of Philosophy at Graduate Center of the City University of New York and training in psychoanalysis at New York University.